-1. Elizabeth Muchlbacher, petitioner, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §§ 300aa-10 to -34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of the influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a).

-2. Petitioner received a flu vaccination on or about October 3, 2012.

-3. The vaccine was administered within the United States.

-4. Petitioner alleges that the flu vaccine caused her to develop Guillain-Barré Syndrome

-("GBS").
-Petitioner further alleges that she experienced the residual effects of this injury for more than six months.

-5. Petitioner represents that there has been no prior award or settlement of a civil action for damages as a result of her condition.
+- 1. Jane M. Stuart, petitioner, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §§ 300aa-10 to -34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to petitioner's receipt of the influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table").
+42 C.F.R. § 100.3 (a). - 2.
+Petitioner received the flu vaccine on or about October 30, 2014. - 3.
+The vaccination was administered within the United States. - 4.
+Petitioner alleges that she suffered from Guillain-Barre Syndrome ("GBS") as a result of receiving the flu vaccine, and further alleges that she experienced the residual effects of this condition for more than six months. - 5.
+Petitioner represents that there has been no prior award or settlement of a civil action for damages on her behalf as a result of her condition. - 6.
+Respondent denies that the flu vaccine caused petitioner to suffer from GBS or any other injury.